olibob/gittutorial/Git-Tuto.md

 - in master branch: `git merge f/killer-feature`
 - Add a commit to master jsut to simulate work as continued `touch F.txt && git add F.txt && git commit -m "F" F.txt`
-- if you can fix it by moving forward, do so.
+- if you can fix things by moving forward, do so.
 If you do not want the code to be shared, you need to make it disappear (CI broken, making sure it does not land in a release, ...)
 - we need to re-work the feature because it's bugged.
 What do?
+- revert the feature (if no one depends on it yet and you don't want it in the code base): `git revert <merge commit>`
+- this fails, why?
-- revert the feature (if no one depends on it yet and you don't want it in the code base): `git revert <merge commit> -m 1` (m 1 because the parent we want to rebase on is master - look at the git log to view the 2 parents)
+- what we need to do: `git revert <merge commit> -m 1` (m 1 because the parent we want to rebase on is master - look at the git log to view the 2 parents)
 - all changes and/or files disapear, the history stays!
 Notice that the history stays! (bisect)
 - to re-work the feature, we can go back into it: `git checkout f/killer-feature`
 - edit end.txt for instance, input what ever you want to generate a change.